 Overall Features – This refers to all of the other nifty, intangible features that the camera may have, that are unique to the camera itself.

 Are you planning on buying a waterproof camera but struggling on choosing the right one for your needs?
 No worries!
 That’s where we can help you.
-Here are the top 3 waterproof cameras of 2019:
+Here are the top 3 waterproof cameras right now:

 - Leica X-U (Typ 113)